Rashidun Caliphate: Beginning of the allowance

-After the Battle of the Yarmuk and Battle of al-Qadisiyyah the Muslims won heavy spoils, filling the coffers at Medina.
+After the Battle of the Yarmuk and Battle of al-Qadisiyyah the Muslims gained immense plunder, filling the coffers at Medina.
 The problem before Umar was what to do with this money.
 Someone suggested that the money should be kept in the treasury as a reserve for public expenditures.
 However, this view was not acceptable to the general body of Muslims.
 Accordingly, a consensus was reached to distribute whatever was received during a year to the citizens as "allowances" (aka pensions), the register of which was called the dīwān.

 The next question was what system should be adopted for distribution.
 One suggestion was to distribute it equally on an ad hoc basis.
 Others objected that, as the spoils were considerable, the proposal would make the people very rich.
 It was therefore agreed that, instead of ad hoc division, the amount of the allowance to the stipend should be determined beforehand and this allowance should be paid regardless of the amount of the spoils.

-Umar drew up lists of who had a right to booty from the conquests, ranking recipients according to how early they had converted to Islam and how close they were in bloodline to the Prophet Muhammad.
+Umar drew up lists of who had a right to booty from the conquests, ranking recipients according to how early they had converted to Islam and how close they were in bloodline to Muhammad.
 Blood relationship was organized by clan.
-Bani Hashim appeared as the first clan, then the clan of Abu Bakr, and then the clan of Umar.
+Banu Hashim appeared as the first clan, then the clan of Abu Bakr, and then the clan of Umar.
 Umar accepted the first two placements but relegated his clan lower on the relationship scale.

 The main provisions of the final scale of allowance approved by Umar were: